yflax/SQL-REPO-2/cleaning_data.md

 > change timeonsite in analytics  from varchar to integer ex.6
 > change visitstartime in analytics to timestamp ex.7
 > shorten and change format of fullvisitor id in ex.8 *note to self for the future :  could accomplished the same thing with far less queries ie.more concise
+> change productquantity from varchar to integer ex.12